meferbas/FingerPrint-Security-System-IoT/README.md

 - Python
 - Ardunio IDE

+# Thanks and Authors
-Thank you so much to Muhammet Ali Şahal and Yiğit Ceylan who helped me develop this project! ❤️
+Thank you so much to [@Muhammet-842](https://www.github.com/Muhammet-842) and Yiğit Ceylan who helped me develop this project! ❤️